Start 14-Day Trial Subscription

 German-Style Kölsch Defined

-Though Cologne, Germany has been top-fermenting beers since the Middle Ages, the style known as Kölsch emerged during the late 1800s to combat the spate of bottom-fermented lagers being produced in the region.
+The beer style known as Kölsch emerged in Cologne, Germany during the late 1800s, which combated the spate of bottom-fermented lagers that were prominent in the region.
 These clean, crisp and delicate beers are renowned for their subtlety.
 Despite technically being lagers, Kölsch beers are rather unusual among the lager family for being top-fermented rather than bottom-fermented.
 Top fermentation is usually reserved for ales, but this spritzy and delightful style bucks that trend in a major way.

 Kölsch Beer Characteristics